 The Salkantay trek is one of Peru’s best alternatives to the Inca Trail.
 Trek over a beautiful mountain pass at the foot of Mt.
 Salkantay before stopping at a local organic coffee plantation, followed by a visit to the Llactapata ruins.
 Finally, get up early the last day to catch sunrise at the ancient Inca citadel of Machu Picchu.

 Tell us what kind of trip you want

 Securely book your trip

-Yet, this is just a small glimpse into what Peru has to offer.
-The Peruvian Amazon along the border of Brazil gives birth to many of the mighty tributaries of the Amazon River, full of wildlife, indeigenous cultures, and pristine wilderness.
+Most travelers come to Peru to see Machu Picchu, the iconic ruins perched high above the Urubamba River, yet this is just a small glimpse into what Peru has to offer.
+One could spend over a week exploring the other ruins of the Sacred Valley, a corridor of villages, mountain peaks, and hiking routes above the Urubamba River.
+Travelers can also experience the Peruvian Amazon along the border of Brazil, which gives birth to many of the mighty tributaries of the Amazon River, full of wildlife, indigenous cultures, and pristine wilderness.
 The north of Peru, still undiscovered by mainstream tourism, rewards any traveler who ventures off the beaten path with untouched ruins and vistas.
 Then down along Peru's West Coast, past beautiful beaches with year-round surfing, you'll arrive at the mysterious Nasca lines, immense geoglyphs carved into the desert sand.
 Learn more

 If you’re looking for the best way to hike the Inca Trail, this classic route offers a unique approach which avoids the main crowds, and follows the ideal schedule for timing your visit to Machu Picchu.